-Abnormal DNA maintenance related to cancerDecember 10th, 2012 in Cancer /
+Abnormal DNA maintenance related to cancerDecember 10, 2012 in Medicine & Health / Cancer

 DNA, like houses and cars, needs ongoing maintenance.
 Rays of ultraviolet sunlight, chemical pollutants and normal biochemical processes in the cell can damage it.
 Cells routinely repair this damage before making proteins or copying DNA for cell division.
 The repairs are remarkably accurate in normal cells but cancer cells make far more mistakes in fixing their DNA.
 Alan Tomkinson, PhD, University of New Mexico Professor of Internal Medicine and Associate Director of Basic Research at the UNM Cancer Center, wants to understand why and how these repair mechanisms go awry in cancer cells.
 This understanding could lead to new targets for cancer drugs.
 Dr. Tomkinson recently won a 4-year $1 million grant renewal to continue his 18-year research investigation on DNA ligases, the enzymes that repair DNA strands.

 DNA ligases fuse the backbone of a DNA strand.
 The strand is a long string of nucleotides that structurally resembles one half of a ladder sliced lengthwise through the rungs.
 Each nucleotide consists of a deoxyribose molecule with a phosphate molecule on one side and a base molecule on another.
 The phosphate of one nucleotide attaches to the deoxyribose of the adjacent nucleotide, forming the alternating phosphate-deoxyribose DNA strand backbone—the side of the ladder.
 In a DNA molecule—a full ladder—each base attaches to a complementary base on the mirror strand to form the rung-like structures that encode genes.